Oct 21, 2025

 Wrap Up

-With the Codex SDK, you can build your own Github Code Review in on-prem environments.
+With the Codex SDK, you can build your own GitHub Code Review in on-prem environments.
 However, the pattern of triggering Codex with a prompt, receiving a structured output, and then acting on that output with an API call extends far beyond Code Review.
-For example, we could use this pattern to trigger a root-cause analysis when an incident is created and post a structured report into a slack channel.
+For example, we could use this pattern to trigger a root-cause analysis when an incident is created and post a structured report into a Slack channel.
 Or we could create a code quality report on each PR and post results into a dashboard.